Undev/MediaWiki-GoogleCodePrettify/README.md

 Google Code Prettify automatically recognizes language of source code.
 But you can set it using *lang* attribute.

+## class attribute

+You can add additional CSS class names to generated **pre** tags using *class* attribute.
+This is useful, for example, to add *mw-collapsible* class.

 ## Configuration

 ### Enable handling of **source** tag.